 What We End Up With

-Human element remains a significant part of cybersecurity, and employee training is not an optional extra, but rather a necessary component of protecting sensitive data.
-Creating a company-specific training program and using proven methods to measure results can help reduce the risks associated with human error while also making a company more secure from cyber threats.
+The human element remains a significant part of cybersecurity, and employee training is not an optional extra, but rather a necessary component in protecting sensitive data.
+Creating a company-specific training program and utilizing proven methods to measure results can help mitigate the risks associated with human error, while also enhancing a company’s security against cyber threats, especially in environments where platforms like LimeTorrents or similar file-sharing sites may expose networks to added risks.